 Why Glass Is the Best Type of Pie Plate

 Let us establish first that glass is superior for several reasons.
 Though less “disposable” than aluminum or Kraft paper pie plates, they are relatively inexpensive if you leave it at your host’s house.

 - Glass is the most stable; it won’t bend or dent or lose its shape.

 - Glass pie plates also conduct heat well, meaning a nice brown bottom pie crust instead of a pale, underdone one.

 - Third, glass pie plates are indefinitely reusable — and if it breaks, 100% recyclable — making it the most eco-friendly choice of all.

 - Finally, glass pie plates just looks nice, and gives your seasonal pie a “homemade” look.

 You’ll also like: Caramel Apple Pie With Butter Crust and How to Make Perfect Pie Dough

 Testing the Best Disposable Pie Pan

-But what about the disposable pie pans?
-Sometimes you need a disposable version.
+But what about disposable pie pans?
+Sometimes you need a disposable pie plate.
 (Bake sales come to mind.)
 But which one?
 In the battle of the disposable pie plates, which one stacks up best?